benhulan/toEatly_mongoose/README.md

 The master branch of this repo gives us the state of code at the end of Sprint three.

-One important difference between the `toEatly_mongoose` project and the original `toEatly` project is that we have globally changed `foods.id` to `foods._id` because of a strict naming convention in `mongoose`.

 ##Step 0:  Install MongoDB and mongoose